abbruzze/kernal64/README.md

 * Component panel: shows all internal components while running
 * Drag & Drop support
 * REU support (128,256,512,16M)
-* JiffyDOS support (use -Djiffydos environment variable)
 * Support for external roms, both for C1541 kernal and C64 kernal.
 The roms must be put in the roms directory.
-Use the switches -Dkernal=rom name and -D1541_kernal=rom name
+Use the switches -Dkernal=rom name and -D1541_kernal=rom name (you can put JiffyDOS ROMS here, for example, to use the fastloader).
 * Support for 1541-VIA1 <-> CIA2 parallel cable, used by many fastloaders.
 Tested on Speed Dos and Dolphin Dos 2.
 * Support for 1541's expanded memory (tested with Dolphin Dos 2).
 * RS-232 3-way UserPort implementations useful to connect with BBS on internet.
 The Telnet implementation can be used to connect to a telnet server (like BBSs); the TCP implementation can be used to connect with a generic TCP/IP server.
 The File implementation can be used to read/write to local files.